damienbod/AspNetCoreNlog/README.md

 ```

 Now a nlog.config file is created and added to the project.
 This file contains the configuration for NLog.
 In the file, the targets for the logs are defined as well as the rules.
 An internal log file is also defined, so that if something is wrong with the logging configuration, you can find out why.
+The ${gdc:item=configDir} is set in the application code.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>